This post was sponsored by Purina. All thoughts and opinions are my own.

 If we’re lucky, we’ll hope for a little winter weather and play outside with our Shih Tzu and Tibetan Terrier, both thought to have originated in Tibet so they’re natural snow lovers.

 After all of the holiday parties and celebrations, we’ll make sure we also settle down to watch any Christmas movies we might have missed.
 The fireplace will be on.
-Layla will probably be at our feet, Roscoe will be snuggled on the couch, and our cats will be silently plotting a way to rid the house of these canine menaces in 2018.
+Layla will probably be at our feet, Roscoe will be snuggled on the couch, and our cats will be silently plotting a way to rid the house of these canine menaces in the new year.

 Please remember to share the holidays with your furry loved ones and remember to keep your pets safe and happy during this festive season!